mikegcoleman/dceu-demos/mta/README.md

 ### <a name="task3.3"></a> Task 3.3: Deploy the Windows Web App
 Now that we have our Windows Tweet App up on the DTR server, let's deploy it.

-1. Switch  to UCP in your web browser
+1. Switch  to UCP in your LOCAL web browser

 2. In the left hand menu click `Services`